franckvalot/opencell-website-test/content/platform/technology.md

           business model to include B2B as well as B2C streams.
     title: USER<br>INTERFACE BUILDER
 businesslogic:
-  carousel:
   - title: MODEL YOUR BUSINESS LOGIC
     url: /img/uploads/business-logic.svg
     alt: Business Logic
     content: >-
       Our platform lets you define specific, granular business rules and  processing logic for each service you need to run your business.

       Our toolbox has everything you need to quickly model the most complex business requirements:

       + Workflow and business process management rules

       + Object modeling

       + Notifications

       + Scripting

       + Job scheduling

       + Enterprise grade security and SSO

       + Database management

       + Integrated analytics
   - title: CUSTOMIZE YOUR USER EXPERIENCE
     url: /img/uploads/flexible-user-portal.svg
     alt: Flexible user portal
     content: >-
       Our React-based UX studio lets you quickly create unique, adapted experiences for your internal users, business partners and customers without needing to  integrate third-party apps.

       We provide out-of-the box :

       + Fully responsive UI lay-out

       + Role-based access management

       + Contextual search

   - title: CONSUME YOUR (BIG) DATA
     url: /img/uploads/integration-services.svg
     alt: Integration services
     content: >-
       Monetization is all about being able to process a growing load of data coming from sensors & devices as well as other apps and services.

       With our integrate mediation capability and big data architecture, we provide the tools you need to handle data at scale  including :

       + Filtering & transformation

       + Smart ETLs ™

       + Real-time aggregation

   - title: INTEGRATE WITH OTHER SYSTEMS
     url: /img/uploads/data-collection.svg
     alt: Data collection
     content: >-
       Our modular platform is designed to fit in as easily as possible with the rest of your IT ecosystem including ERP/CRM/eCommerce applications, cloud services, authentication services etc.

       We provide :

       + Connectors to leading third-party CRM solutions such as Salesforce or Dynamics 365.

       + Access to all core functionalities through our 450 RESTful  APIs

       + Advanced identity brokering including Active Directory, LDAP and social logins

       + Messaging and webhooks

       + Extension library
 technologies:
   introduction:
     content: >-